 This course is intended for technical students and introduces concepts from algebra, geometry, and trigonometry that will facilitate the solution of applied problems which could be encountered in technical fields.
 Topics include measurement, absolute and relative error, linear equations, roots, plane and solid geometric figures and their areas/volumes, finding missing dimensions of plane and solid figures, inscribed and circumscribed angles, radian measure, right triangle trigonometry, and an introduction to personal finance.
-(Prerequisite: LMAT1230 or LMAT 1320 or LMAT0931 with a grade of C or better or competence demonstrated on math placement exam.)
+(Prerequisite: Successful completion of LMAT0610, or competence as demonstrated on math placement exam.)